JoergCH/k2000/README.md

 ## History
 See top of the k2000.c file.

 I started writing this software in 2004 (based on code I had developed for the Solartron S7150 multimeter) and it was published on my homepage all these years.
-IUt was only in 2025 that I decided to move it to GitHub :-)
+It was only in 2025 that I decided to move it to GitHub :-)

 I have initially developed this software on a Pentium-III 600 MHz with SuSE Linux 9.0, Kernel 2.4 and linux-gpib-3.1.101.
 In 2016, this same system was upgraded to Debian 8 with Kernel 3.16 and linux-gpib-4.0.2.
 I also switched from the old HP82335 ISA-slot card to an Agilent 82357B USB interface.